leonhardstengel/dhbw-se-eportfolio-springdatajpa/readme.md

 You'll need Maven or Gradle to make everything work!
 (I'll use Maven.
 For a different project initialization see the Spring documentation)

 ## About the Project
-This project implements a simple system for storing e-portfolios and students in a H2-Database and the use of Spring Data JPA.
+This project implements a simple system for storing e-portfolios and students in a H2-Database with the use of Spring Data JPA.
 An e-portfolio is held by one student (n:1) and several students can listen to it (n:n).